yuta100101/dotfiles/README.md

 ```

 ### notice
-You need to add path to it before install.
+You need to add path to `diff-highlight` before install.